mattleibow/SkiaSharpUnoBlazorApp/README.md

-# SkiaSharpUnoBlazorApp
+# SkiaSharp & Uno Platform & Blazor App

-A possible scenario with a SkiaSharp drawing (powered by Uno) in a Blazor app
+A possible scenario with a SkiaSharp drawing (powered by Uno Platform) in a Blazor app

+Don't do this.

+Please.